 Robert Runté, Ph.D.
-(Senior Academic Editor, Writing Coach) Robert took early retirement from the University of Lethbridge to become a full-time editor; in particular, the role of Senior Editor at Five Rivers Publishing, a Canadian small press based in Ontario.
-He has so far edited over 30 books for Five Rivers, two of which were shortlisted for Aurora Awards.
-During his career as an academic, he has coedited a fiction anthology and a popular university textbook; written 14 book chapters, 14 journal articles, 7 encyclopedia entries, 3 commissioned government reports, and 1 curriculum resource (over 80,000 visits); presented 67 conference papers, 36 faculty, university and community presentations; and self-published ten open source resources (see the links page for those relevant to writers).
+(Senior Academic Editor, Writing Coach) Robert took early retirement from the University of Lethbridge to become a full-time editor; in particular, the role of Senior Editor (2009-2018) at Five Rivers Publishing, a Canadian small press based in Ontario.
+He edited over 30 books for Five Rivers, two of which were shortlisted for Aurora Awards.
+He founded SFeditor.ca in July, 2010, and EssentialEdits.ca in 2016.
+During his career as an academic, he has coedited a fiction anthology and a popular university textbook; written 15 book chapters, 14 journal articles, 7 encyclopedia entries, 3 commissioned government reports, and 1 curriculum resource (over 80,000 visits); presented 67 conference papers, 37 faculty, university, and community presentations; and self-published ten open source resources (see the links page for those relevant to writers).
 As an experienced thesis supervisor and committee member, he has helped students write award- and scholarship-winning theses, and two of the theses he supervised were subsequently published as books.
-You can see him in this one minute video excerpt on teaching and research at the UofL.
-He was most recently honoured as Editor Guest at the When Words Collide Festival (2016); his Guest of Honour Speech was on English teachers, fan fiction, and the future of publishing.

 One of Elizabeth's four popular non-fiction books.

 Lesley Little (Editor and Writing Coach) Lesley has thirty years' experience as a freelance book reviewer and writer for publications such as Books in Canada, Resource Links Magazine, Monday Magazine, Lethbridge Living, and the Lethbridge Herald.